Suarez pleads for forgiveness after netting first goal against former club Barcelona

 Atletico Madrid striker Luis Suarez pressed his hands together to ask forgiveness after deepening Barcelona's crisis with his first goal against his former employers on Saturday.

-The Uruguayan hit late in the first half to put Atletico 2-0 up over the struggling Catalans at the break.
+The Uruguayan hit late in the first half to put Atletico 2-0 up over the struggling Catalans at the break, which turned out to be the final score.

-But he remained respectful of their plight, refusing to celebrate even as his team-mates mobbed him in jubilation.
+Suarez remained respectful of Barcelona's plight, refusing to celebrate even as his team-mates mobbed him in jubilation.

 Editors' Picks